Joshua Dreller, Sr. Director, Content Marketing @ Skai

 Marketers can use channels such as Search and Social advertising to retarget downloaders of their apps with “deep links” that take users to a specific page on a website or a precise location within an app.
 This can encourage re-installs and app usage.
 For example, game app marketers can let people know that new characters and playable levels have been recently added.
 Food delivery and retail apps can promote discounts and deals.

-The pandemic accelerated growth in the mobile app market, and fast tracked it from being a possible avenue to a must have for many brands.
-Which sets the stage for act three, where a twist sets up the modern mobile app marketing landscape.
+The pandemic accelerated growth in the mobile app market, and fast-tracked it from being a possible avenue to a must-have for many brands.
+This sets the stage for act three, where a twist sets up the modern mobile app marketing landscape.

-To summarize, mobile applications offer significant value, but to realize it, you need to make sure that value goes both ways: Yours and your customers.
+To summarize, mobile applications offer significant value, but to realize it, you must ensure that value goes both ways: Yours and your customers.

 With more than 1 billion people worldwide on iPhones, Apple’s move last year to restrict the way app developers and marketers could track consumers may be the most significant shift in mobile marketing’s history to date.
 The loss of this signal from its AppTrackingTransparency (ATT) policy was a heavy blow for any company that relied on this data for a myriad of uses across targeting, personalization, measurement, and optimization.